 - Open the Google Play Store app or navigate to play.google.com

 - Search for the app you want, or browse the recommended apps

-- Click on the one you want
+- Click on the desired Android app

 - Click on the Install button (or it will have a price listed if it’s a paid app)